Birdsville: Education

 Birdsville State School is a government primary (Early Childhood to Year 6) school for boys and girls at 54 Adelaide Street.
 In 2018, the school had an enrolment of 7 students with 2 teachers and 1 non-teaching staff.

 There are no secondary schools in Birdsville nor nearby.
 Distance education and boarding school are the alternatives.

 Facilities

 Birdsville has an 80 kW geothermal power station, the only one of its type in Australia.
 Water is extracted from bore drilled in 1961 on the Great Artesian Basin at 97 to 99 °C and is used to heat the operating fluid isopentane in a Rankine Cycle engine.
 The geothermal plant produces around one third of the town's electricity.
 The water (once cooled) is also the source of the town's drinking water.
-A plan by Ergon Energy to expand the 80 kW power plant to completely meet Birdsville's electricity requirements was shelved, in favour of increasing the use of solar power and battery storage.
+A plan by Ergon Energy to expand the power plant to completely meet Birdsville's electricity requirements was shelved, in favour of increasing the use of solar power and battery storage.

 Birdsville Primary Health Care Centre is at 31 Adelaide Street.
 It provides emergency and primary care by nursing staff with doctors' appointments provided by the Royal Flying Doctor Service.
 It also provides ambulance services.

 Birdsville has the following emergency services: